-Today, I’m going to share the second secret with you so you can immediately apply it to increase your own digital marketing success.
+Now, I’m sharing the second secret with you so you can immediately apply it to increase your own form optimization success.

 To truly “break down the wall” you need to understand where your users are coming from — both figuratively and literally.

-But, how do you possibly do so when you don’t have any tangible connection with most of them?
+But, how do you possibly do so when you don’t have any tangible connection with most of your users?

 Luckily, analytics data can help guide you.

-Analytics data can provide you with a wealth of information about the path, the conditions, and the environment under which your users arrived at your site and encounter your form.
+Analytics data can provide you with a wealth of information about the path, conditions, and environment under which your users have arrived at your site and encounter your form.

-To get a sense of the path users took to arrive at your form.
+To get a sense of the path users took to arrive at your form, ask yourself questions like:

 If you can (at least attempt to) accurately answer these questions, you’ll be much further ahead in understanding your users and their path.